oceanprotocol/docs/discover/faq.md

 <summary>Who is the right person to talk to regarding a marketing proposal or collaboration?</summary>

-For partnerships, please fill in this form: https://docs.google.com/forms/d/e/1FAIpQLSdBz7cblsz5yuOKMVoPVfK0Pp1Xuqjwner1kCkRibIIbYMe-w/viewform.
+For partnerships, please fill in this [form](https://docs.google.com/forms/d/e/1FAIpQLSdBz7cblsz5yuOKMVoPVfK0Pp1Xuqjwner1kCkRibIIbYMe-w/viewform).
 One member of our team will reach out to you.

 </details>

-### Data Storage Solutions
+### Data Storage

 <details>